What does RXN stand for?

 RXN is shorthand for "reaction" in medical terminology, so the company name is pronounced "Gut Reaction Nutrition."
 The reason behind the term is instinct- you know food affects how you feel.
 You know food is causing you an issue.
 You know you need to do something about it.
 If you're reading this, you've already taken the first step.
 Keep going.

-All sessions are conducted either in-person, by phone or virtually (telehealth).
+Sure!
+Sessions are conducted either in-person, by phone or virtually (telehealth), depending on your preference.
 For telehealth, there are no programs to download.
 Note that telehealth only works on Chrome and Firefox. iPads and iPhones are not currently supported.

 IBS/FOOD SENSITIVITY QUESTIONS